 TurboTax developed its tax software in the mid-1980s.
 The company was soon purchased by Intuit, which has led to some of its popularity.
 Intuit also makes an accounting software called Quickbooks, which millions of companies use to handle their books.
 But TurboTax stands on its own.
 It offers a user-friendly design and straightforward, step-by-step guidance.

-TurboTax has a free filing option that allows you to file a federal return and one state return at no cost.
-However, the free option only supports forms 1040EZ and 1040A.
-If you want to itemize deductions or if you are filing with any other forms, you’ll need to upgrade to a paid plan.
-There are four paid plans that run from $39.99 to $149.99 for federal filing.
-State filing is always $36.99 per state.
-You can see the pricing for all filing options in the table below.
+TurboTax has a free filing option that allows you to file your federal return and one state return at no cost.
+However, the free option only supports simple returns with form 1040.
+If you want to itemize deductions with schedule A (or if you need to use any other forms), you need to upgrade to a paid plan.
+There are three paid plans that run from $60 to $120 for federal filing.
+State filing is $50 per state, with paid plans.

 |TurboTax Filing Options|